 An Option for Dupuytren’s Contracture: Needle Aponeurotomy

-The puncture hole or holes that are created with the needle are simply covered with an adhesive bandage.
+The puncture hole or holes that are created with the needle are covered with an adhesive bandage.
 There are times when the skin over the cord is too tight.
-When this occurs, the extended finger skin spreads open along with the cord and a skin tear is created.
-In this case, care of this wound must be performed, but in general it fully heals over the next two weeks and does not diminish the results of the Needle Aponeurotomy.
+When this occurs, the extended finger skin spreads open along with the cord, and a skin tear is created.
+In this case, care of this wound must be performed, but in general, it fully heals over the next two weeks and does not diminish the results of the Needle Aponeurotomy.

 These visits may include bandage changes or whirlpool to promote skin healing.
-Moreover, specialized exercises to facilitate extension of the fingers and functional grip and pinch will be provided.
+Moreover, specialized exercises to facilitate the fingers’ extension and functional grip and pinch will be provided.
 However, most patients do not need formal therapy following this procedure; after receiving the custom-made thermoplastic splint, patients will be provided with these exercises to perform independently at home.